CUBRID/cubrid-manual/en/admin/admin_utils.rst

     Object lock Table:
         Current number of objects which are locked = 2001

 **cubrid lockdb** outputs the OID, object type and table name of each object that obtained lock.
-In addition, it outputs the number of transactions that hold lock for the object (Num holders), the number of transactions (Num blocked-holders) that hold lock but are blocked since it could not convert the lock to the upper lock (e.g., conversion from SCH_S_LOCK to SCH_M_LOCK), and the number of different transactions that are waiting for the lock of the object (Num waiters).
+In addition, it outputs the number of transactions that hold lock for the object (*Num holders*), the number of transactions (*Num blocked-holders*) that hold lock but are blocked since it could not convert the lock to the upper lock (e.g., conversion from **SCH_S_LOCK** to **SCH_M_LOCK**), and the number of different transactions that are waiting for the lock of the object (*Num waiters*).
 It also outputs the list of client transactions that hold lock, blocked client transactions and waiting client transactions.
 For rows, but not class, MVCC information is also shown.

-The example below shows an object in which the object type is a class, that will be blocked because the class OID( 0| 62| 5) that has IX_LOCK for transaction 1 and SCH_S_LOCK for transaction 2 cannot be converted into SCH_M_LOCK.
-It also shows that transaction 3 is blocked because transaction 2 is waiting for SCH_M_LOCK even when transaction 3 is only waiting for SCH_S_LOCK.
+The example below shows an object in which the object type is a class, that will be blocked because the class OID( 0| 62| 5 ) that has **IX_LOCK** for transaction 1 and **SCH_S_LOCK** for transaction 2 cannot be converted into **SCH_M_LOCK**.
+It also shows that transaction 3 is blocked because transaction 2 is waiting for **SCH_M_LOCK** even when transaction 3 is only waiting for **SCH_S_LOCK**.

 ::